1

 52

-The postbox had at some point turned transparent, revealing the cylindrical interior layered with countless letters.
+The postbox became transparent at some point, revealing the cylindrical interior layered with countless letters.

-But in the blink of an eye, it reverted to an ordinary postbox as before.
+But in the blink of an eye, it reverted to an ordinary postbox.

 53

-Two geisha heading to banquet rooms emerged from a lattice door adorned with lit sacred lanterns and walked quietly toward him.
+Two geishas heading to a banquet engagement emerged from a lattice door illuminated by a sacred lantern and walked quietly this way.

 Neither showed any expression.

-When seen up close around the eyes, there was no part of him that did not resemble the boy.
+When seen up close around his eyes, there was nothing about him that didn’t resemble the boy.

 54